bigodines/rotdetector/README.md

 ./bin/rotdetector -dir=.
 ```

 These commands will download, build and run the latest version of rotdetector in the given directory `-dir` (and its subdirectories) scanning all the files that contain a line comment `BestBy MM/YYYY` on it.
 It will print the file, comment, line number and the immediate line below the comment which will likely identify what needs your attention.
+It'll also exit(1)

 ## Options